-I had been on wildlife safaris in Kenya’s Masai Mara as well as other wildlife reserves around Africa before.
+I had been on wildlife safaris in Kenya’s Masai Mara (a balloon safari is amazing) as well as other wildlife reserves around Africa before.
 But I was quite surprised to discover that a road trip north from Nairobi offered a rich visual kaleidoscope of Kenyan life.

 From Nairobi, we headed off in a Land Cruiser, five of us bumping along with the windows down and the wind ruffling our hair.

 The vehicle had no air-conditioning and the seats are well-worn.
 It wasn’t a luxurious means of transport by any stretch of the imagination.